asimpleidea/kube-scraper/README.md

 ## Implement

+Create a new repository on your account and just copy the contents of `main.go` and `scrape.go` included on the root folder of this project to the root folder of your project.

 You should only implement the `scrape` function on `scrape.go`, unless you want to do some more advanced modifications.